-Depending on the evaluation system used by your district, different scoring options may be available.
-For example, in Texas, the T-TESS system focuses on teacher growth and professional advancement, and it does not require scoring.
 However, if you use a different evaluation system, you might need to customize the scoring options to allow for more advanced calculations.
 In that case, enable scoring for the template you use and choose the appropriate scoring options.

-Setting Up Advanced Calculations
+Setting up Advanced Calculations

 Step 1: Select Settings from the main menu.

-Step 2: Select Evaluation Setup.
+Step 2: Select Form Management.

-Step 5: On the Template Information tab of the Edit Evaluation Template screen, set This template is to advanced with calculations.
+Step 4: On the Template Information tab of the Edit Evaluation Template screen, set This template is to advanced with calculations.
 The Score Method options appear below.

-Step 6: In the Score Method section, set To obtain a score for each group to Average each item in the group.
+Step 5: In the Score Method section, set To obtain a score for each group to Average each item in the group.
 If you also want to average all groups together for one overall score, set To obtain a score for the entire evaluation to Average the score of each group.

-Step 7: On the Edit Template tab, add scores to the Columns for each matrix question.
+Step 6: On the Edit Template tab, add scores to the Columns for each matrix question.
 Remember to do this for each matrix question.
 You can set your scores to whatever numerical value that you like for each level.

 Best Practice: Use the template a few times to test the math and make sure that your scores and scales are working as intended.